Srish-pathak/TicTacToe-JS/README.md

 - ✅ Reset and New Game buttons
 - ✅ Stylish UI with hover effects and animations
 - ✅ Fully responsive for desktop and mobile

----

-## 🛠️ How to Run Locally

-1. Clone the repo: